PACKING FOR CAMP

 POPULAR TENT ACCESSORIES

-Many campers like to have foam puzzle pieces for the floor of their tent.
-Some campers like to bring twinkle lights to decorate the tent and add lighting.
-It is also a good idea to send your camper with a small standing or clip fan.
-Extension cords and power bars are popular packing items.
+Many campers like to bring foam puzzle pieces for the floor of their tent.
+Some campers bring twinkle lights to decorate the tent and add lighting.
+Campers also like to bring a standing or clip fan to use for cooling off.
+Extension cords and power bars help ensure they can access electricity in the tent.

 COSTUMES AND CLOTHING FOR SPECIAL PROGRAMS

 In order to prevent lost and misplaced items, please label every article of clothing and all belongings with your camper’s full name.
 Labels should be machine washable and waterproof.
-CLICK HERE to purchase labels from Mabel’s Labels and support Solelim's Camper Scholarship Fund in the process!
+Camp Solelim partners with Mabel's Labels: for every purchase, they donate a portion of the sale back to camp.

 Every week, a service collects the bags: clothing is washed, dried and returned the following day.
 We recommend campers bring their own laundry bags to be used until laundry day.
 Please help us reduce the chances of lost and/or misplaced laundry by clearly labelling your camper’s clothing.